Mexico Field Trips, February and March 1980

 Around

-was full but they let us hang our hammocks on the verandah & let
+was full but they let us hang our hammocks on the verandah and let

 charged us 15 pesos each.